LisaMabley/typescript-lecture/README.md

 Run `npm i typescript` in your terminal OR add the JavaScript and TypeScript Nightly extension to your VS Code.

 ### Compiling your TypeScript to JavaScript
 Just run `tsc` in your terminal.
 Many compilation settings can be customized by adding a `tsconfig.json` file.

+### Just for fun
+Find the deeply nested object and see how it compiled into JavaScript.

 ### Advantages

 * Reduces ambiguity, making collaboration easier
 * Supports and improves automated testing
-* Makes integration of third party libraries easier
+* Makes integration of third party libraries easier (because typing is clearer and more accessible in the IDE)

 ### Disadvantages

 * Slows down coding with additional type annotations to write
 * Adds additional compilation step
 * Adds extra complexity (another thing for devs to learn) — or does it just make the existing complexity more explicit?

 ## Questions?